-- The use of these terms helps in making communications clear between the buyer and seller.
-This leaves no room from different interpretation between the trading partners.
+- Using these terms helps make communications clear between the buyer and seller.
+This leaves no room for different interpretations between the trading partners.
 This, in turn, helps to lower risk in foreign trade.

-- Since these terms cover almost all aspects of international trade, they help to answer all buyer and seller queries, like when the delivery will complete, what are the modes of transportation, who will bear the varying costs and more.
+- Since these terms cover almost all aspects of international trade, they help to answer all buyer and seller queries, like when the delivery will be complete, what are the modes of transportation, who will bear the varying costs, and more.

-- By putting or incorporting these standard terms in the contract a legal cover can be given to the transactions.
+- By putting or incorporating these standard terms in the contract, a legal cover can be given to the transactions.